Bacon rice with corn is a one-pot summer side dish favorite that can be enjoyed year-round. Add your favorite toppings

 My husband does.
 Almost every weekend.
 I fry him up some bacon, eggs and toast for breakfast, usually on Saturday.
 Sometimes Sunday, too. 😉

-But I don’t ever eat bacon on its own.
+But I don’t often eat bacon on its own.

 I just love using it to flavor foods or as a topping, such as my sweet potato, roasted chick peas, kale and bacon bowls, my healthier 7-layer salad and my roasted Brussels sprouts with bacon and red onion, aka, the only way my husband will eat Brussels sprouts.